nnstreamer/nnstreamer/gst/tensor_converter/README.md

 ## Properties

-- frames-per-buffer: The number of incoming media frames that will be contained in a single instance of tensors.
+- frames-per-tensor: The number of incoming media frames that will be contained in a single instance of tensors.
 With the value > 1, you can put multiple frames in a single tensor.

 ### Properties for debugging